3 - 4

-If you're looking for classic desert riding that will throw a little bit of everything at you over the course of about 15 miles, then this route is for you.
+If you're looking for classic desert riding that will throw a little bit of everything at you over the course of almost 24 miles, then this route is for you.

 It combines the best trails of the Santa Clara Preserve northwest of St.

 George into a triple loop, offering the opportunity to easily tailor the distance to your fitness level.
 The ride starts out at the bottom of the mountainside, climbing up a gravel road to reach the Cove Wash trailhead and the beginning of the singletrack on the Precipice Trail.